kuzudb/kuzudb.github.io/docs/blog/factorization.md

 Second, is to make people appreciate the role of pen-and-paper theory in advancing the field of DBMSs.
-Both of these techniques were first articulated in a series of purely theoretical papers which gave excellent practical advise on how to improve DBMS performance.
+Both of these techniques were first articulated in a series of purely theoretical papers which gave excellent practical advice on how to improve DBMS performance.
 Credit goes to the great theoreticians who pioneered these techniques whom I will cite in these posts.
 Their work should be highly appreciated.